Certificate A1: Key document for working in Europe

 Who needs to apply for an A1 certificate?

-The employer usually handles the issuance of an A1 certificate for an employee.
-He submits a request for form A1 in the country where the employee resides and notifies both the country of residence and the destination country about social payments based on it.
+The employer usually handles the processing of the A1 certificate for an employee.
+He submits a request for the A1 form in the country where the employee resides, and based on it notifies both the country of residence and the destination country about social payments.

 This requirement applies to the following groups